peconia/microbit-playground.github.io/README.md

 4. serve the website locally with installed gems: `bundle exec jekyll serve`
 5. visit `http://localhost:4000`

-The website loads javascript from a CDN.
-This helps the page load quickly (500ms!) but means the website looks... _retro_ without an internet connection.
+The website loads the font Andika with inlined CSS from a CDN.
+This helps the page load quickly (300 - 600ms!) but means the website looks... _retro_ without an internet connection.

+Although Andika is a big font to load--it's over 20k--but it is beautiful.
+Do read more about [this typeface here.](http://software.sil.org/andika/)

 ##### Running `gulp`